christopher-vollmers/BC1/README.md

 # BC1
 Create consensus reads from UMI labeled long-reads.
 BC1 will take UMI-containing R2C2 consensus reads and their subreads as input to generate highly accurate R2C2+UMI reads.
+BC1 can also take regular ONT reads fastqs as input (-i).
+In that case, just omit the subreads flag (-s)

+## Background ##

+BC1 grew from a collection of tools for our work on single cell full-length cDNA sequencing using 10X in this [paper](https://doi.org/10.1186/s13059-022-02615-z)
+Then we compiled it into a tool for our work on ultra-accurate amplicon sequencing in this [paper](https://doi.org/10.1093/pnasnexus/pgae336)

+For both papers, we had sequencing reads that contained UMIs and we wanted to combine reads based on those UMIs into more accurate consensus reads.
+To be able to work with 10x fl-cDNA and Illumina style dual UMI amplicons libraries we designed a straightforward syntax for the parsing of all (most?)
+UMIs.

+We designed BC1 to scale with ever increasing read numbers in long-read sequencing studies.
+While we use it mostly with ONT-based R2C2 data, it can be used on regular ONT reads and PacBio CCS reads.
+In both of those cases, subreads should not be submitted.
+In the ONT case because there are no subreads.
+In the PacBio case because the subreads naming scheme hasn't been implemented in BC1 yet.
+Mostly though, PacBio subread files are enormous and therefore take forever to parse.

+So, whether you have amplicon data, RNA-seq data, fl-cDNA data, or any other type of single read data (doesn't even have to be long-read data)

+Running medaka to polish the output for highest accuracy only makes sense if the data is from ONT sequencers.
+For now, the pore/chemistry is hardcoded for R10.4/LSK114.
+It can be change in the code and we plan to ultimately have a flag to set it.

 ## Setup ##